dev-szymon/dev-szymon/README.md

 One of my first projects from back in the day is [memory game](https://dev-szymon.github.io/memogame/) which is published on my github pages.
 It's by no means a good piece of software nor elegant code but it shows where I started.
 I left it as it is and decided not to try and improve it.
 Maybe some day..

 Later I've created first public facing, static website for birthing school. [pod-sercem.pl](https://pod-sercem.pl/) It's a gatsby website powered by netlify cms.

 Check out my other pinned repos for other code examples.

+I am also interested in UI/UX and design systems

 ### My stack